Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 {% include gallery id="gallery2" caption="Image segmentation of the monocyte (left) and lymphocyte (right) corresponding to IDs 15 and 20 in the provided dataset." %}

 This is not to say that our segmentation pipeline is perfect.
 The figure below illustrates that for a few images in our dataset, we may not correctly parse out the entire nucleus.

+{% include gallery id="gallery3" caption="(Left) An image of a WBC (ID: 167).
+(Right) The binarization of this image, showing that the nucleus is not correctly identified during segmentation using the parameters from the tutorial." %}

 <table>
 <tr>